 2 Suggest your student first plays only the bars with C major (black) chords in, with the left hand, and practises those for a while.
 Then they should do the same with the F major (green) chords and the G major (red) chords.
 Point out that as well as showing the chords in their special colours, the chord letter (in the appropriate chord colour) is also shown at the beginning of the bar with each chord change to remind them.

-4 Once they have mastered the tune at reasonable speed (still only with the left hand), they get to the exciting bit where they can try it out with the CD.
-It’s best first of all to choose the slow version with the jazz band (track 11) and practice that.
+4 Once they have mastered the tune at a reasonable speed (still only with the left hand), they get to the exciting bit where they can try it out with the CD.
+It’s best, first of all, to choose the slow version with the jazz band (track 11) and practice that.
 Point out to them that the drummer is keeping the beat for them.

 5 They can then start practising the right-hand notes by singing along to the CD and getting to learn the tune.
 (Most of the right-hand part is the same tune.)
 They can then graduate by trying to play it with the right hand.
 Point out that the square brackets above the notes in the treble clef outline each phrase so they can see exactly when to start singing (or playing).

 6 Once they feel confident with both hands separately, they can put the two together and try to play the piece in slow tempo with the jazz band (track 21), eventually graduating to the fast tempo jazz band (track 31), or taking it easy and going for the fast tempo jazz band with the piano (track 1).